 We recognise that some parents may wish to change their preferred school(s) after the closing date due to, for example, moving house.
 If you wish to do this you should write to the school admissions office at County Hall immediately or email your updated preferences to school.admissions@iow.gov.uk.
 You cannot apply on-line for a change of preference after our closing date of midnight on 31 October 2021 for a secondary place (Year 7) or midnight on 15 January 2022 for a primary place (Reception.)
-Please remember, however, that your application will be treated as late and children of parents who have applied for a place at a school by the closing date.
+Please remember, however, that your application will be treated as late and children of parents who have applied for a place at a school by the closing date will have priority for admission over those who change their preference after the closing date.
 This means that, even though you may have moved closer to another primary school, your child may not get a place there if it is already oversubscribed.
 If this happens you can appeal.
 Also, your child's name will be placed on a waiting list in a community or controlled school or you can request to be placed on the waiting list of a foundation trust, aided or academy school.